alshedivat/al-folio/_posts/2022-10-25-common-fiducial-sky.md

 For each model we specify the most important features, check [in the PySM 3 documentation](https://pysm3.readthedocs.io/en/latest/models.html) for more details.

+All models below are currently implemented in PySM `3.4.0b5`.

 ### Low complexity

 PySM 3 emissions: `d9,s4,f1,a1,co1`